-Kelda Eurobond Co Limited includes the company in its consolidated financial statements.
+Kelda Eurobond Co Limited, a parent company incorporated in England and Wales, includes the company in its consolidated financial statements.
 The consolidated financial statements of Kelda Eurobond Co Limited are prepared in accordance with International Financial Reporting Standards and are available to the public and may be obtained from Western House, Halifax Road, Bradford, West Yorkshire, BD6 2SZ.